rossetti/KSLBook/docs/09-Chapter9.md

 }
 ```

 To run the simulation and generate the random vectors, we use the `MetropolisHastingsMV` class as illustrated in the following code.
 Because the function in the example is relatively simple, the expected values of the marginals can be readily computed.
 In this case, $E[X_1] = 1.0$ and $E[X_2] = 27.5$, which were used as the initial state of the chain.
-The initial starting point can be some arbitrary state as long as it is a legal.
+The initial starting point can be some arbitrary state as long as it is a legal point.
 This code warms the chain up by 10000 steps and attaches an observer to the generation process to capture the generated values to a file.

 ```kotlin
     val f = Function